-MAF Retail uses Carrefour's logistics network in East Asia to source products for its N1 and Carrefour private label brands and for limited non-food items, allowing MAF Retail to leverage Carrefour's market size.
+Majid Al Futtaim Retail uses Carrefour's logistics network in East Asia to source products for its N1 and Carrefour private label brands and for limited non-food items, allowing Majid Al Futtaim Retail to leverage Carrefour's own purchasing power.

-For all other products, MAF Retail's central procurement team is responsible for producing an annual list of preferred suppliers by product category.
+For all other products, Majid Al Futtaim Retail's central procurement team is responsible for producing an annual list of preferred suppliers by product category.
 These suppliers are ranked based on performance using benchmarking reports.
-In order to keep the supplier list relevant and manageable, the central procurement team consider the range required for each product type, as well as the target selling price.
-If a certain product line has not been selling well, the number of suppliers listed will be reduced to reflect the reduced demand or only those suppliers that offer goods at a price the market is willing to pay will be listed.
+In order to keep the supplier list relevant and manageable, the central procurement team considers the range required for each product type, as well as the target selling price.
+If a certain product line has not been selling well, the number of suppliers listed will be reduced to reflect the reduced demand or only those suppliers which offer goods at competitive prices will be listed.
 Individual store managers can suggest potential new suppliers to the central sourcing and procurement department.
 However, the final decision on whether to add a proposed supplier to the list is taken centrally.

 The majority of supplier contracts are negotiated and entered into at the local level based on the supplier list.
 Negotiations and execution of supplier contracts with certain key suppliers are carried out by the central sourcing team.
-These suppliers tend to provide key imported branded products which are sold in large quantities across all regions allowing MAF Retail to secure favourable terms due to its purchasing power.
-See "-Rebates and supplier benefits".
+These suppliers tend to provide key imported branded products which are sold in large quantities across all regions allowing Majid Al Futtaim Retail to secure favourable terms due to its purchasing power (see "-Rebates and supplier benefits").

-With increasing volumes of imports, MAF Retail has decided to further improve the trade conditions and purchase prices through direct import rather than through intermediaries in some markets.
-In 2012, MAF Retail opened a representative office in Bangkok, Thailand in order to enter into trade arrangements and better coordinate a procurement process with local suppliers in Asia.
-In 2013, MAF Retail set up a trading company in Hong Kong, China with the intention of targeting the private label product of the non-food departments.
-First deliveries to MAF Retail stores through these new channels are planned for the second half of 2013.
+With increasing volumes of imports, Majid Al Futtaim Retail has decided to further improve the trade conditions and purchase prices through direct import rather than through intermediaries in some markets.
+In 2013, Majid Al Futtaim Retail set up a trading company in Hong Kong, China with the intention of targeting the private label product of the non-food departments.
+First deliveries to Majid Al Futtaim Retail stores through these new channels were made in the second half of 2013.